 The resulting Design Solution needed to establish the site within the physical and historic context of Edinburgh and Scotland, whilst also recognising ambitions to develop a world-class contemporary space with a unique sense of place, which would reach an international audience.

-The reuse of site-won materials was an important consideration of the brief, the intent to retain the exposed and excavated geology on the site was fulfilled by using the reclaimed basalt for paving aggregate, in this way the design echoes the volcanic origins of the site.
-It was also imperative to recognise the life costing and maintenance burden imparted by the design, onto the operators.
+The reuse of site-won materials was an important consideration of the brief, the intent to retain the exposed and excavated geology on the site was fulfilled by using the reclaimed basalt for decorative aggregate, in this way the design echoes the volcanic origins of the site.
+It was also imperative to recognise the life costing of any maintenance burden imparted by the design, onto the operators.

-The proposed route aims to unify the different spaces spread around the site, and even more importantly, express the intention of drawing the visitors through the heritage of the site and lead them to the sunken terrace of contemporary art space.
+The proposed route aims to unify the different spaces spread around the site, and even more importantly, express the intention of drawing the visitors through the heritage of the site and lead them to the sunken art garden of contemporary spaces.